In today's world, almost everything has moved online. For businesses, this includes shifting from on-premises to cloud-based software systems.

 Infrastructure: You must purchase your own hardware to run the software, and you are also responsible for upgrading and replacing your hardware over time.

-Security: Although having your software and date on-site can give a feeling of comfort, it comes with added responsibility.
+Security: Although having your software and data on-site can give a feeling of comfort, it comes with added responsibility.
 Regular backups and updates need to be carried out, and maintenance is required often for your software to run smoothly.

 Access: Employees cannot access the software unless they are on-site.
 As a result, your employees lose the ability to collaborate on projects outside of the office.